jshz12/Data_Science_Msc/README.md

 # Msc Data Science at University of Barcelona
-Welcome to my GitHub repository dedicated to my Master's program in Fundamental Principles of Data Science at UB.
-In this repository, you will find a collection of my coursework and projects from my academic journey.
-This repository serves as a comprehensive portfolio of my work, showcasing my dedication to mastering the main basis and principles from the different areas of Data Science.
+Welcome to my GitHub repository for my Master's program in Fundamental Principles of Data Science at UB.
+Here, you'll find a collection of my coursework and projects from my studies.
+This repository is a comprehensive showcase of my work, reflecting my commitment to mastering the core foundations and principles across various areas of Data Science.

 ## About the Program